RupanSamanta/DSA-MultiLang/README.md

-# 📘 Data Structures & Algorithms Repository
+# 📘 DSA-Multilang: Data Structures & Algorithms Repository

 This repository is a curated collection of **Data Structures and Algorithms** implementations across multiple programming languages.
 It aims to serve as a personal learning notebook and a resource for others looking to understand or revise DSA fundamentals.